enkidevs/curriculum/sql/dql/aggregate-queries/min-and-max-clauses.md

 ---
 ## Practice

-We have the table `"item"`.
-It holds data about each item and it's cost.
+We have the table `item`.
+It holds data about each item and its cost.
 We want to find out the most expensive item:

 | id | cost | name        |
 |----|------|-------------|